-- Protection of knees – using knee pads while working.
-Visit the knee brace guide to see what braces work best for you.
+- Protection of knees – using knee pads while working or exercising.
+Visit our comprehensive knee brace guide to see what braces work best for you.

 - Proper diet.

 - Daily exercises to strengthen the muscles and joints.
-You can read more about knee pain relief exercises here.
+You can these knee pain relief & knee strengthening exercises.